 "If you experience any of these symptoms after using expired hair dye, immediately stop wearing it and wash your affected areas with regular soap and water," advised Hainla.

 Read More: How Long Does Hair Dye Last?
-Plus, 5 Tips to Make It Last Longer
+Plus, 5 Tips to Make It Last Longer.

+Whether you buy hair color products at the drugstore or through your colorist, the storage rules are largely the same.
 Most hair dye manufacturers say their dyes will last past the expiration date if stored correctly, but Hainla explained that this is only true if you carefully store them in an appropriate manner.

 "Hair dye can be harmful if not stored properly, so it is important to follow a few simple tips to avoid potential damage," she said.
 "First and foremost, make sure that the hair dye is kept out of direct sunlight or heat.
 This will help to prevent oxidative damage and deterioration."

-Both sunlight and heat are can cause your dye to change color from exposure, becoming less effective and altering the stability of the chemicals within the permanent dye.
+Both sunlight and heat can cause your dye to change color from exposure, becoming less effective and altering the stability of the chemicals within the permanent hair color.
 If you use hair dye that's been overexposed to sunlight, it might not take or your hair might turn out a darker shade than you expect.
 To prevent this, keep any hair dyes you aren't ready to use safely tucked away in a cabinet, box or other light-blocking containers.

 Last but not least, Hainla said that hair dye should be kept on its own away from other chemicals in your bathroom.
 "Store your hair color in an airtight container away from other chemicals or foods that might contaminate it," she said.
 If your hair dye smells foul or has an off color, it might have mixed with another chemical and should be trashed immediately.
+Storing your dye this way, sealed and out of direct heat, is the simplest way to help it last a long time before you're ready to use it.

 If your expired hair dye is closed, packaged and properly stored, Hainla said that it still might be safe to use on your strands, but it's important to practice caution.